Replica Replica

-Replica Replica, released on 21 October 2006, is the debut album from Australian indie rockers, Red Riders.
+Replica Replica, released on 21 October 2006, is the debut studio album by Australian indie rock band, Red Riders.
 It appeared via Ivy League Records and peaked at No. 9 on the ARIA Hitseekers Albums Chart.
 The album was produced by Woody Annison (Pound System, Rocket Science), recorded at Rockinghorse Studios in Byron Bay, and mixed at Studio 01 in Melbourne.